centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 Node 'worker-node' CPU requests: 35.00% (0.7/2), CPU limits: 115.00% (2.3/2), Memory requests: 31.51% (1.17GB/3.70GB), Memory limits: 115.21% (4.26GB/3.70GB), Pods allocation: 9.09% (10/110)
 ```

-If the service collects metrics of several Nodes (depending on the
+If the service collects metrics for several Nodes (depending on the
 chosen scenario), Node's name will be appended to the metric name:

 | Metric                                   |